 What is Sheet Metal Fabrication?

-Sheet metal fabrication is defined as the processes to turn flat metallic sheets into useful products.
-Various special tools are used in this process to convert sheet metals into useful components by minimal efforts.
+Sheet metal fabrication is defined as the process to turn flat metal sheets into useful products.
+Various special tools are used in this process to convert sheet metals into useful components with minimal effort.
 It is a value-added process to create machines, structures, or component parts following engineering drawings which usually serves as the instruction sheet to produce a finished product from the base metal.

 Types of Sheet Metal Fabrication Materials